U.S. dollar drops sharply after President Trump calls it 'too strong'

 Related: Americans have become lazy and it's hurting the economy

-On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper for customers in other countries.
+On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper on the world market.

 He vowed to label China a "currency manipulator" on Day One of his presidency, the equivalent of saying that China cheats.
 That didn't happen, but the president continued to talk tough on China.
 In early April, he called China the "world champions" of currency devaluation.